brimoran/RDataViz/README.md

 #### Suppressing scientific notation

-We are producing data viz for business here and so it is useful to suppress scientific notation, i.e. we would rather show £1,000,000 than £1e6.
-To do so use the following code in your R script prior to plotting:
+We are producing data viz for business here and so it is useful to suppress scientific notation, i.e. we would rather show one million as 1,000,000 than as 1e6.
+To get part of the way towards this use the following code in your R script prior to plotting:

 ```r
 options(scipen=999) # supress scientific notation
 ```

+With scientific notation suppressed, one million will be shown by R as 1000000.
+We will need to use a further line of code in our plots to also show comma separators.

 #### Working with colour